zeroc-ice/ice-demos/cpp11/IceGrid/replication/README.md

-While the client is running and invoking on the server, you can try to shutdown some of the registries with the `registry shutdown` icegridadmin command or from the IceGrid Admin GUI.
+While the client is running and invoking on the server, you can try to shutdown some of the registries with the `registry shutdown` icegridadmin command or from the IceGridGUI.
 You can of course also try to kill them.
 As long as one IceGrid registry is still running, the client will continue to work.